MicrosoftDocs/patterns-practices/patterns-practices/guide/17-getting-started-using-the-prism-library-5.0-for-wpf-hands-on-lab.md

 The next sections describe each of these tasks.

+> [!NOTE]
-**Note:** The instructions for this hands-on lab are based on the HelloWorld solution.
+> The instructions for this hands-on lab are based on the HelloWorld solution.
 To open the solution in Visual Studio, run the file Desktop only - Open QS - Hello World QuickStart.lnk.

 ## Task 1: Creating a Solution Using the Prism Library